Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions

 Given this success with dilepton channels, there is growing interest in extending two-photon studies to purely hadronic final states.
-In particular, the production of meson or baryon pairs via $\gamma\gamma$ fusion in UPCs opens a new category of processes that can be investigated.
-The STAR Collaboration has recently reported the observation of exclusive proton–antiproton pair production in Au+Au ultra-peripheral collisions ($\gamma\gamma \to p\bar{p}$)~\cite{Wu:SQM2024}.
+In particular, the production of meson or baryon pairs via $\gamma\gamma$ fusion in UPC opens a new category of processes that can be investigated.
+Although the ALICE Collaboration and LHCb Collaboration has reported the observation of $K^+K^-$ pairs in Pb+Pb ultra-peripheral collisions at the LHC~\cite{Alice_KpKm,LHCb_KpKm}, the production is predominantly driven by the $\gamma + A$ process, while the $\gamma\gamma$ contribution is negligible~\cite{Alice_KpKm}.
+The STAR Collaboration has recently reported the observation of exclusive proton–antiproton pair production in Au+Au ultra-peripheral collisions ($\gamma\gamma \to p\bar{p}$)~\cite{Wu:QM2025}.
 However, in contrast to the dilepton case, there is a general lack of theoretical calculations and predictions available for such di-hadron production channels in heavy-ion collisions.
-Only very few studies have attempted to calculate two-photon hadron-pair yields in the UPC environment~\cite{ppbar_Pu,ppbar_Shao,ppabr_klusek,dipion_fit},, and no comprehensive framework exists yet to directly compare with measurements like the new $p\bar{p}$ result.
+Only very few studies have attempted to calculate two-photon hadron-pair yields in the UPC environment~\cite{ppbar_Pu,ppbar_Shao,ppabr_klusek,dipion_fit}, and no comprehensive framework exists yet to directly compare with measurements like the new $p\bar{p}$ result.
 This paucity of predictions underlines the importance of developing models for $\gamma\gamma \to$ hadrons in nuclear collisions, and of benchmarking them against empirical data.
 In this work, we present an EPA-based calculation of di-hadron production in Au+Au ultra-peripheral collisions at $\sqrt{s_{NN}}=200$ GeV, focusing on the exclusive channels $\pi^+\pi^-$, $K^+K^-$, and $p\bar{p}$.
-The input photon–photon cross-sections for these hadronic final states are constrained using existing $e^+e^-$ collision data on $\gamma\gamma \to$ di-hadron~\cite{Belle:2005fji,CLEO:1993ahu,TASSO:1983mvj,JADE:1986ezn,OPAL:2002nhf,VENUS:1997can,L3:2003gyz,ARGUS:1988apz,dikaon_1_LEP,dikaon_2_dipion_1_ALEPH,dikaon_3_argus,dikaon_4_belle2003,dikaon_5_dipion_2_belle2005,dikaon_6_dipion_3_CLEO,dikaon_7_TASSO,dikaon_8_dipion_4,dipion_5_SPEAR,dipion_6,dipion_7_MRAKII,dipion_8,dipion_9_Belle2007,dipion_11,dipion_12,dipion_13}.
-We fold these elementary cross-sections with the appropriate photon flux distributions from each Au nucleus (via the EPA) to obtain production rates in heavy-ion collisions.
-Furthermore, the calculations incorporate the relevant kinematic acceptance and selection criteria of the STAR experiment, allowing direct comparison to what is measurable.
-The results provide quantitative predictions for two-photon hadron-pair yields in 200 GeV Au+Au UPCs, which can be confronted with upcoming experimental data and thereby help fill the gap in understanding $\gamma\gamma$ processes beyond the dilepton sector.
+In addition, we also evaluate the corresponding production in \(\mathrm{Pb{+}Pb}\) collisions at \(\sqrt{s_{NN}} = 5.36~\mathrm{TeV}\), covering the same exclusive channels.